top of page

 • Heartworm prevention

-• Recommendations for controlling and preventing external parasite such as flea and ticks
+• Recommendations for controlling and preventing external parasites such as fleas and ticks

 • Behavior and housetraining recommendations